How to Refer a Student

 You are certainly free to ask the student to give you feedback regarding their following through with contacting the SPCC.
 However, please be aware that without a signed authorization, we cannot divulge any information about a student's contact with us, as we are legally and ethically bound by confidentiality.

-The following are suggested procedures when a mandated student is referred to the Student Personal Counseling Services.
+The following are suggested procedures when a mandated student is referred to the Student Personal Counseling Center.

 - Vice President of Student Affairs, Associate Dean of Academic Affairs, the Director of Athletics, or the Residence Life Coordinator acts as the designated referral source and will contact the Director of the SPCC to initiate the mandated referral.
 The name of the student, academic status, reasons for the mandated referral, and other necessary information will be provided.